kworam/ProcScript/README.md

 Block function return values
 -----------------------------------

-Every block function must return one of the following values.
+Every block function in a Proc must return one of the following values.
 The return value tells ProcScript what to do next:

 *	`PS.NEXT`
 	Run the next block function.